kristoferlund/ic-siws/README.md

 Developers have two options to use SIWS in their IC applications:

-1. **Use the prebuilt [ic_siwe_provider](https://github.com/kristoferlund/ic-siws/tree/main/packages/ic_siwe_provider) canister**: This is the easiest way to integrate SIWS into an Internet Computer application.
-The pre-built canister is added to the project `dfx.json` and then configured to meet the needs of the application. `ic_siwe_provider` can be added to any Internet Computer application, independent of the application's programming language.
+1. **Use the prebuilt [ic_siws_provider](https://github.com/kristoferlund/ic-siws/tree/main/packages/ic_siws_provider) canister**: This is the easiest way to integrate SIWS into an Internet Computer application.
+The pre-built canister is added to the project `dfx.json` and then configured to meet the needs of the application. `ic_siws_provider` can be added to any Internet Computer application, independent of the application's programming language.

 2. **Use the [ic_siws](https://crates.io/crates/ic_siws) library**: This allows developers full control over the SIWS integration.
 The `ic_siws` Rust library provides all the necessary tools for integrating SIWS into IC canisters.

 ### SIWS login flow

-The below diagram illustrates the high-level login flow when using the `ic_siwe_provider` canister.
+The below diagram illustrates the high-level login flow when using the `ic_siws_provider` canister.

-1. An ICP application requests a SIWS message from the `ic_siwe_provider` canister on behalf of the user.
+1. An ICP application requests a SIWS message from the `ic_siws_provider` canister on behalf of the user.

 2. The application displays the SIWS message to the user who signs it with their Solana wallet.

-3. The application sends the signed SIWS message to the `ic_siwe_provider` canister to login the user.
+3. The application sends the signed SIWS message to the `ic_siws_provider` canister to login the user.
 The canister verifies the signature and creates an identity for the user.

-4. The application retrieves the identity from the `ic_siwe_provider` canister.
+4. The application retrieves the identity from the `ic_siws_provider` canister.

 5. The application can now use the identity to make authenticated calls to canisters.